Graduate Student Assistantships

 A graduate student assistantship (GSA) is designed primarily to provide a measure of economic support for a graduate student while also offering the opportunity to augment academic experience through teaching, research or other academically related activities associated with a student's major field of study.
 Graduate Student Assistantships should enhance the academic program and support the scholarly activities of the student.
 Appointments may be made for one, two or three semesters of the calendar year.

-Currently, 10 GSA positions are available: 2 in the School and the rest in the university libraries and OTL.
+Currently, 10 GSA positions are available: two in the school and the rest in the university libraries and OTL.
 The majority of GSA positions for SIS students are available within the university libraries.
 The experience is designed to provide a wide overview of academic library operations, with a focus on developmental skills in operational areas increasing in responsibility and independence over an approximate two year period.

 After significant experience, GSAs continue to work 20 hours per week but job duties may transition to include reference and special projects related to library services and operations.
 Team assignment is based on interest, and can include work with instruction, discovery services, material processing, eResources, acquisitions, and digital publishing.

-Other GSA positions for SIS students are located in the Office for Teaching and Learning (OTL), and the School.
+Other GSA positions for SIS students are located in the Office for Teaching and Learning (OTL), and SIS.

 Graduate student appointees must be in good academic standing (minimum 3.0 honor point average).
 The graduate assistant must be enrolled for a minimum number of six graduate credits each per fall and winter semester appointments and one graduate credit for a spring/summer semester appointment.